chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

   - TODO: considerations for CITE-seq...
   - [(Not Live)Link to example curated dataset](www.example.com)
 - Spatial/Visium
   - Since spatial sequencing spots are not at the single cell level, you may wish to include prediction matrices that provide deconvolution information for each spot.
-These can generally be stored in `adata.uns` although it can be interesting to add prediction scores for each spot as new columns to the `adata.obs` dataframe
+These can generally be stored in `adata.uns` although it can be interesting to add prediction scores for each spot as new columns to the `adata.obs` dataframe (to get a cell type score for each spot)
   - [(Not Live)Link to example curated dataset](www.example.com)

 <br/>